 While the initial aim of the programme is to deliver superfast broadband speeds to a minimum of 90% of premises across Oxfordshire, the County Council will continue to work with BDUK and BT to secure additional funding to enable the programme to go further.

 BT engineers will soon begin surveying locations around the county and analysing the best way to roll out the network.
 Work will begin in January 2014.

-For further information about superfast broadband, please visit our Superfast broadband in the UK page.
+For further information about superfast broadband, please visit our Superfast and ultrafast broadband in the UK page.